verbb/formie/docs/developers/custom-integration.md

 All that's required is you return a `IntegrationFormSettings` object from this function.

-This function is also called when using some of the Vue components to refresh the available settings.
+This function is also called when using some Vue components to refresh the available settings.

 ### `IntegrationFormSettings`
 An `IntegrationFormSettings` defines the available 'collections' of information available to your integration for the form.
 When creating the object, you should provide an array, which key you'll use in your template.
 For example, for a CRM integration, there are a number of different collections of data we might need, for contacts, leads and deals.